govhealth/PostpartumTOC/input/pagecontent/profiles-extensions.md

       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-device.html">Contraceptive Device</a></td>
          <td>
             This profile sets minimum expectations for the Device resource, which provides guidance on querying for a patient’s documented contraception, administered via a device.
-The MH TOC Contraceptive Device profile leverages the US Core Device Profile.
+The MH TOC Contraceptive Device Profile leverages the US Core Device Profile.
          </td>
       </tr>
       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-medication.html">Contraceptive Medication</a></td>
          <td>
             This profile sets minimum expectations for the Medication resource, which provides guidance on querying for a patient’s documented contraception, administered via a medication (e.g., Oral Contraceptive Pills(OCPs)).
-The MH TOC Contraceptive Medication profile leverages the US Core Medication Profile.
+The MH TOC Contraceptive Medication Profile leverages the US Core Medication Profile.
          </td>
       </tr>
       <tr>
          <td><a href="StructureDefinition-mh-toc-contraceptive-procedure.html">Contraceptive Procedure</a></td>
          <td>
             This profile sets minimum expectations for the Procedure resource, which provides guidance on querying for a patient’s documented contraception, administered via a procedure.
-The MH TOC Contraceptive Procedure profile leverages the US Core Procedure Profile.
+The MH TOC Contraceptive Procedure Profile leverages the US Core Procedure Profile.
          </td>
       </tr>
    </tbody>